redroror/screenshots-bu-market/README.md

 ## Usage
+1. Create a database and import the sql file included in the zip file.
-1. Find the .env file and configure environment variable
+2. Find the .env file and configure environment variables
 ```
 DB_CONNECTION=mysql
 DB_HOST=127.0.0.1